Archive for March 2013

 Reducing the Stigma of Incontinence

-We’ve talked quite a bit about how to talk about incontinence and the importance of addressing the stigma of incontinence in society.
+We’ve talked quite a bit about how to talk about incontinence.
+And we’ve talked about the importance of addressing the stigma of incontinence in society.
 Incontinence is a symptom of a medical issue, not a standard part of life, no matter your age.
-So we’re thrilled to share the article below from the Mundelein Review!
+So we’re feeling thrilled to share the article below from the Mundelein…Read More